Infineon/ota-update/README.md

 # Over-the-Air (OTA) Update Middleware Library

-The OTA library provides support for Over-The-Air update of the application code running on an Infineon device.
+The OTA library provides support for downloading Over-The-Air update of the application code running on an Infineon device.
 Supported devices:
 - PSoC™ 6 MCU with
   - AIROC™ CYW4343W